Sustainability and social responsibility with HSE in focus

-In 2019, SalMar continued its sustainability reporting.
-This is the sixth report in succession, but the first to be included in the annual report.
+In 2020, SalMar continued its sustainability reporting.
 The sustainability report has been prepared on the basis of the principles set out in the Global Reporting Initiative (GRI).
 For a more complete account of HSE, sustainability and social responsibility at SalMar, please see this report.
 The following text must therefore be seen as an overarching summary of selected issues discussed in that report, which is available in its entirety from SalMar’s website www.salmar.no.

 CODE OF CONDUCT AND SOCIAL RESPONSIBILITY